 More than just about any other type of content moving across a corporate network, video sits at the intersection between IT and the lines of business.

 Increasingly organizations big and small depend on video for executive communications, event streaming, corporate training, knowledge sharing, marketing, sales readiness, and more — a trend that is only expected to accelerate.
-Gartner estimates that by 2016, businesses will stream more than 16 hours of video per worker per month.
+Gartner estimates that businesses stream more than 16 hours of video per worker per month, and that the amount of video organizations create and consume is increasing at rates varying from 50 to 200 percent annually.

 The incredible growth of business video certainly introduces new challenges to organizations — as well as a host of opportunities.